-In addition to the above main recognised forms of regional cooperation, there are numerous bilateral, trilateral and quadrilateral initiatives on specific topics.
-The states in the region are also involved in two macro-regional EU initiatives: the Danube Strategy and the Adriatic-Ionian Strategy.
+In addition to the above key formal ways of regional cooperation, there are numerous bilateral, trilateral and quadrilateral initiatives for certain topics.
+The countries in the region are also involved in two macro-regional European Union initiatives: Danube Strategy and Adriatic-Ionian Strategy.

-Various forms, levels, thematic focuses, geographic areas and a number of initiatives and organisations indicate the dynamics and significance of inter-state links, exchanges and cooperation.
-By way of illustration, there are currently more than 50 regional initiatives and cooperation platforms.
+Various forms, levels, thematic foci, geographic areas and numerousness of initiatives and organizations indicate the dynamics and importance of mutual networking, exchange and cooperation at the regional level.
+To understand the scope, it is enough to note that there are over 50 regional initiatives and cooperation platforms.